venumadhavi123/Webdevelopment/README.md

 # 📝 Beautiful To-Do List Web App

-A creative and interactive To-Do List built using *HTML, **CSS, and **JavaScript*.
+A creative and interactive To-Do List built using **HTML**, **CSS**, and **JavaScript**.
 It allows users to add, complete, delete, and filter tasks — all within a clean, responsive, and beautifully designed interface.

 ---